zSnout/v8/src/learn/TASKS.md

 - [ ] import from csv
 - [ ] import from plain text
 - [ ] import from json
+- [ ] importable files can be dragged directly over the window
 - [x] deck sharing

 **Media**